File Lock PEA - Filesystem-Level Encryption

 - The operating system may store temporary files, which are not encrypted,

 Disk encryption programs are the first choice to protect data against loss.
-But once the system is running, decryption of individual
+But once the system is running, decryption of single

 The File Lock PEA is designed exactly for this purpose - for large amounts of data, it is not suitable, however.

 If the File Lock PEA does not meet your expectations, there is a wide range of open-source programs with similar purposes.
 Some of them are discussed in Alternatives to File Lock PEA.

 How to use

 You need OpenJDK, Java Runtime Environment (JRE) or something similar.
 On most systems there is at least one available.